SabaaN/My-Folio/README.md

 # PERSONAL PORTFOLIO WEBSITE

 It is a personal website portfolio built using React, Vite, and Tailwind CSS.
-It serves as a showcase of my projects, skills, and experiences.
+It serves as a showcase of my projects, skills, and experiences

 ## FEATURES